Relfos/neo-debugger-tools/README.md

 It's not necessary to download the debugger and the others tools if you just need Unit Testing.

+In that case, just install the Neo.Emulator, which is available as a Nuget package.

     PM> Install-Package Neo.Emulator

 ### Example